The Interpreter's Café

 Memory: Ways to Keep it Strong

 1. Get at least 8 hours of sleep every night.
-Close to bedtime take a warm bath, have a cup of calming herbal tea, meditate, read, or do anything that you know makes you sleepy.
-Avoid having late dinners, and try to reduce caffeine intake after lunch-hours.
+Close to bedtime take a warm bath, have a cup of calming herbal tea, meditate, read, or do something you know makes you sleepy.
+Avoid having late dinners and try to reduce caffeine intake after lunch.

-2. Practice deduction and problem-solving skills with detective games, math and algebra exercises, or online brain training such as luminosity, etc.
+2. Practice deduction and problem-solving skills, play games, do math and algebra exercises, or challenge yourself online with brain training such as "Lumosity."

-3. Have fun and once in a while give yourself time to decompress and enjoy simple pleasure free from stress.
-Meet with friends, practice your favorite sport, take a day-trip to an extraordinary place.
+3. Have fun; in the day, allow yourself time to decompress and enjoy the simple pleasures of life, free from stress.
+Meet with friends, practice your favorite sport, take a day-trip.

 4. Eat fruits and vegetables.
 If you want to remove items from your diet that you think are harmful, that's great.
 Still, add whole grains, fruits and veggies, and healthy snacks.